SJV-S/OpenCelerator/README.md

 # iChart

-A Python implementation of the Standard Celeration Chart (SCC).
+iChart is a desktop Python implementation of the Standard Celeration Chart (SCC).
 The SCC is a versatile data visualization tool used in the field of Precision Teaching and other areas for analysis of frequencies.
 The project is currently in alpha.
 The goal is a free and easy to use app for charting on desktop.

 Contact: ichart.wopak@simplelogin.com<br>